melezhik/swat/intro.md

 This aim of this simple example to show how easy and fast one could use swat to bootstrap test harness for a web application.

-The application I use in this example is quite simple, but  hopefully will be enough to show common challenges one face when  writing tests for a web application.
+The application I use in this example is quite simple, but  hopefully it will be enough to show common challenges one face when  writing tests for a web application.
+Like sending data over various http requests, usgin cookies and handling http status codes.

 A source code of the application could be downloaded here -  [https://github.com/melezhik/swat/blob/master/stuff/myapp.pl](https://github.com/melezhik/swat/blob/master/stuff/myapp.pl) .
 This is tiny [mojo](https://metacpan.org/pod/Mojo) application with few http routes: